 For baking, almond flour and coconut flour are healthy options.

 |Many herbs and spices have antioxidant and antifungal properties.
 They can also improve circulation and reduce inflammation.
-They're great for livening up food if you're on a limited Candida diet. |
+They're great for livening up food if you're on a Candida diet. |

-|Coconut Aminos are a great alternative to soy sauce.
+Coconut aminos are a great alternative to soy sauce.
 And you can use apple cider vinegar to make some delicious salad dressings.

-|These are just a few of the herbal teas that have antifungal properties.|
+|There are lots of herbal teas that have antifungal properties.|

 Chicory root is also a great prebiotic (it contains 20% Inulin), so it can help to repopulate your gut with healthy bacteria too.